-- g.
-Expenditures that supplant services and activities funded by other state and federal governmental entities; - h.
-School-based programs for children that supplant Medicaid state plan programs; - i.
-General workforce activities, not specifically linked to Medicaid or Medicaid beneficiaries; and - j.
-Any other projects or activities not specifically approved by CMS as qualifying for coverage as HRSN services under this demonstration. - 8.8.
-General Guardrails and Reporting Requirements for Recuperative Care and Short-Term Post Hospitalization Housing Community Supports.
-While recuperative care and short-term post-hospitalization services are not ILOS authorized under the 1915(b) waiver authority, to reduce administrative burden, the state may coordinate reporting, monitoring, and evaluation efforts of the HRSN services, recuperative care and short-term post hospitalization services, in alignment with corresponding expectations stipulated in California's 1915(b)(1)/(4) CalAIM waiver, while also recognizing that there are additional expectations for monitoring and evaluation for recuperative care and short-term post hospitalization services as provided in these STCs that must also be met.
-To the extent appropriate, the state and CMS will work collaboratively to assure there is no redundancy in reporting efforts under the section 1115 and 1915(b) authorities. - 8.9.
+- j.
+Any other projects or activities not specifically approved by CMS as qualifying for coverage as HRSN services under this demonstration. - 8.9.
+General Guardrails and Reporting Requirements for Short-Term Recuperative Care and Short-Term Post-Transition Housing Community Supports.
+While short-term recuperative care and short-term post-transition housing services are not ILOS authorized under the 1915(b) waiver authority, to reduce administrative burden, the state may coordinate reporting, monitoring, and evaluation efforts of the HRSN services, short-term recuperative care and short-term post-transition housing services, in alignment with corresponding expectations stipulated in California's 1915(b)(1)/(4) CalAIM waiver, while also recognizing that there are additional expectations for monitoring and evaluation for short-term recuperative care and short-term post-transition housing services as provided in these STCs that must also be met.
+To the extent appropriate, the state and CMS will work collaboratively to assure there is no redundancy in reporting efforts under the section 1115 and 1915(b) authorities. - 8.10.
 Compliance with Federal Requirements.
-The state shall ensure recuperative care and short-term post-hospitalization housing Community Supports are delivered in accordance with all applicable federal statute, regulation or guidance. - 8.10.
+The state shall ensure short-term recuperative care and short-term post-transition housing Community Supports are delivered in accordance with all applicable federal statute, regulation or guidance. - 8.11.
 HRSN Community Supports Protocol.
 The state must submit, for CMS review and approval, the HRSN Community Supports Protocol covering the HRSN services authorized in this demonstration.
 Once approved, the Protocol will be affixed as Attachment X to these STCs.
-The state may stagger the submission of this Protocol, with the Maintenance of Effort (MOE; see STC 8.14) information submitted no later than 90 days after the inclusion of this STC in the demonstration approval.
+The state may stagger the submission of this Protocol, with the Maintenance of Effort (MOE; see STC 8.15) information submitted no later than 90 days after the inclusion of this STC in the demonstration approval.
 The remaining content of the Protocol must be submitted to CMS no later than nine months after this STC is effective. - a.
 A description of the process for identifying beneficiaries with HRSN, including outlining beneficiary qualification criteria for services. - b.
 A description of the process by which clinical criteria will be applied, including a description of the documented process wherein a provider, using their professional judgment and based on clinical and social risk factors, as applicable, may deem the service to be medically appropriate. - c.
 A description of the process for developing care plans based on assessment of need that is also culturally responsive and trauma informed. - d.
-A plan for establishing and/or improving information technology (IT) infrastructure, data sharing and partnerships with an array of health system and social services stakeholders, to the extent those entities are vital, to provide needed administrative and HRSN-related data on beneficiary characteristics, eligibility, screenings, referrals, and provision of services, which are critical for understanding program implementation and conducting demonstration monitoring and evaluation.
+A plan for establishing and/or improving information technology (IT) infrastructure, data sharing and partnerships with an array of health system and social services stakeholders, to the extent those entities are vital, to provide needed administrative and HRSN-related data on beneficiary characteristics, eligibility, screenings, referrals, and provision of services, which are critical for understanding program implementation and conducting demonstration monitoring and evaluation. - e.
+A plan for tracking and improving the share of Medicaid beneficiaries who are eligible for the Supplemental Nutrition Assistance Program (SNAP) who are enrolled in that program, the Special Supplemental Nutrition Program for Women, Infants and

-- e.
-A plan for tracking and improving the share of Medicaid beneficiaries who are eligible for the Supplemental Nutrition Assistance Program (SNAP) who are enrolled in that program, the Special Supplemental Nutrition Program for Women, Infants and Children (WIC), and federal and state housing assistance programs, relative to the number of total eligible beneficiaries, including establishing a timeline for reporting. - f.
-Information as required per STC 8.14 (MOE). - g.
-Information as required per STC 8.15 (Partnerships with State and Local Entities). - 8.11.
+Children (WIC), and federal and state housing assistance programs, relative to the number of total eligible beneficiaries, including establishing a timeline for reporting.

+- f.
+Information as required per STC 8.15 (MOE). - g.
+Information as required per STC 8.16 (Partnerships with State and Local Entities). - 8.12.
 Conflict of Interest.
 The state shall ensure appropriate protections against conflicts of interest in the service planning and delivery of HRSN services.
 The state also agrees that appropriate separation of service planning and service provision functions are incorporated into the state's conflict of interest policies.

-8.12.
+8.13.
 CMS Approval of Managed Care Contracts.